 CBDC proposals come in many forms, advancing a variety of policy goals.
-When assessing the desirability of the introduction of CBDC, it can be extremely confusing to navigate among these.
+When assessing the desirability of the introduction of CBDC, it can be extremely confusing to navigate among these proposals.
 Thus, it becomes useful to consider concrete examples and experience.
-In this paper I will focus on four countries which have been at the forefront of discussion, research, or implementation, in order to help clarify possible implications of CBDC for the US.
-5
+In this article, I will focus on four countries that have been at the forefront of discussion, research, or implementation in order to help clarify possible implications of CBDC for the United States.6

-I. CBDC: What and why
+CBDC: What and Why